-Although Clement usually uses manual transmission trucks for training, an automatic is available for testing for those who request it.
+Although Clement usually uses manual transmission trucks, an automatic is available for testing for those who request it.
 Truck drivers have been manually shifting gears since the beginning.
 Many of the larger carriers are working at phasing out the manual transmission tractors and replacing them with automatic trucks.
 While many drivers continue to prefer manual transmissions, there are many benefits that come with using an automatic or automated manual transmission.
 These benefits may also apply to your choice of transmission when enrolling in truck driving school.

 While we do have an automatic transmission truck, many of our students still want to train on our manuals, so as to avoid the automatic restriction placed on the CDL license.
 This restriction won't matter to many companies, as they are phasing out the manuals for the reasons below.
 We have the automatic as an option for students that find the manual intimidating or have a medical issue which may prevent them from shifting a manual.

 Automatic transmissions have historically achieved poor fuel mileage, which is why carriers resisted the switch to these transmissions.
 Originally, these transmissions were marketed as a solution to combat driver fatigue, which also went hand-in-hand with improved fuel economy.
 While a good driver may beat an automatic on fuel economy when they're on top of their game, the automatic transmission doesn't get tired.
 This increase in fuel economy may not seem like much, but when you're talking thousands of gallons of fuel per month, the savings do add up.
 With some companies, these savings are extended to drivers through fuel bonuses.